zaza0209/GEERL/rebuttal.md

 **Regarding the Soundness of Theorem 1:**

 You correctly point out that Theorem 1 assumes the environment is a Linear MDP.
-This assumption is crucial for establishing the asymptotic properties of the estimator \(\widehat{\beta}\).
+This assumption is crucial for establishing the asymptotic properties of the estimator $\widehat{\beta}$.
 However, it is important to note that the Linear MDP assumption does not preclude the presence of clustered data.
 In fact, the clustered structure is explicitly accounted for in the algorithm (GFQI) through the use of Generalized Estimating Equations (GEE), which allows us to model and handle the intra-cluster correlations.

 If the linear MDP assumption does not hold, we can relax it to the realiziability assumption and the completeness assumption: